Articles

 Used in (and may leak from) electronic devices - mobiles, tablets, laptops.
 Still used in popular vaccines like the 'flu shot (thimerosal).

 From September 2021 mercury became the key growth limiting substance needed by fungi and yeast.
-It would therefore be wise to limit exposure to mercury if you live in mouldy conditions or are prone to yeast infections.
+This changed to the metal palladium a year later.

 Click here to read more about mercury and here to view some relevant scientific references about mercury.